“The computer was born to solve problems that did not exist before.”

 - are responsible, competent, confident and creative users of information and communication technology (digital literacy)

 Our scheme of work for Computing covers all aspects of the National Curriculum.
 We have created a comprehensive progression document for staff to follow to best embed and cover every element of the computing curriculum.
-This is supported by the use of ‘blocking’ units of work which can be built upon over a short and long period of time ensuring depth within their learning.
+This is supported by the use of ‘immersive’ units of work which can be built upon over a short and long period of time ensuring depth within their learning.
 The knowledge/skills statements also build year on year to ensure high achievement for all.
-To ensure that children are progressing and all skills are being covered, we assess the children using Target Tracker and undertake regularly internal ‘book looks’.
+To ensure that children are progressing and all skills are being covered, we assess the children using Target Tracker and undertake regularly internal ‘book looks’ and learning walks.

 The curriculum aims to equip young people with the knowledge, skills and understanding they need to thrive in the digital world of today and the future (whether that be game makers, coders, engineers or simply to assist with other career paths).
 The curriculum can be broken down into 3 strands: computer science, information technology and digital literacy, with the aims of the curriculum reflecting this distinction.